Pyomo/pyomo/doc/OnlineDocs/contributed_packages/doe/doe.rst

 If the parameter uncertainties are sufficiently small, the workflow terminates and returns the final model with quantified parametric uncertainty.
 If not, MBDoE recommends optimized experimental conditions to generate new data.

-Below is an overview of the type of optimization models Pyomo.DoE can accomodate:
+Below is an overview of the type of optimization models Pyomo.DoE can accommodate:

 * Pyomo.DoE is suitable for optimization models of **continuous** variables
 * Pyomo.DoE can handle **equality constraints** defining state variables